Our Laundry Tips

-- If the stain is recent, immediately rinse the garment and rinse with cold water and wash as directed by label.
+- If the stain is recent, immediately rinse the garment with cold water and wash as directed on label.
 Never wash the garment in hot water.

 - If the blood stain has dried, it is best to wash the garment with water and ammonia.

 - To remove sweat stains from your clothes, it is best to soak them with water and vinegar.